Accenture/mercury/README.md

 ## JDK compatibility

-The Mercury project has been tested with OpenJDK and AdaptOpenJDK version 8 to 16.
+The Mercury project, with the exception of the `kafka-standalone` subproject, has been tested with OpenJDK and AdaptOpenJDK version 8 to 16.

+Please use Java version 11 or higher to run the kafka-standalone application which is provided as a convenient tool for development and testing.
+The kafka standalone server would fail due to a known memory mapping bug when running under Java version 1.8.0_292.

 ## Kafka compatibility